 Chaos Control led to my being hired to create interactive promotional kits of bands such as The Cult, Killing Joke, and Mudhoney.
 Like Chaos Control, these presentations combined text, images, and audio.
 Rather than simply recycle promotional materials, I would deal directly with the bands, interviewing them and getting their content ideas.
 This is something I strive to do whenever possible – getting the subject involved is essential to making engaging content.

-From 1995 until 2000 I worked for Nettmedia, creating enhanced cds (hybrid music cds / cd-roms) for artists such as Backstreet Boys, Tommy Shaw (Styx) and KRS-One.
-While at Nettmedia, I also went on the 1997 and 1998 Lilith Fair tours, taking photos, shooting video, and conducting interviews for the website.
+From 1995 until 2000 I worked for Nettmedia, creating enhanced cds (hybrid music cds / cd-roms) for artists such as Britney Spears, Tommy Shaw (Styx), and KRS-One.
+While at Nettmedia, I also went on the 1997 and 1998 Lilith Fair tours, taking photos, shooting videos, and conducting interviews for the website.
 In addition, I co-produced Sarah McLachlan’s “Mirrorball” live DVD.

 In addition to interactive and design work, I have extensive experience as a journalist.
-My work has appeared in publications such as Wired, The Boston Globe, The Boston Phoenix, Online Access, and CD Review.
-Currently, I am a regular contributor to Please Kill Me (pleasekillme.com).
+My work has appeared in publications such as Wired, The Boston Globe, The Boston Phoenix, and Pleasekillme.com.